 - 1 small package of mini peanut butter cups

-- Preheat the oven to 325 degrees F, butter a 9″ springform pan and set aside.
+- Preheat the oven to 325 degrees F, butter a 9″ spring form pan and set aside.

-- To make the brownies: follow the instructions on the box, once the batter is prepared pour it into the pan and cover with a layer of peanut butter cups (I used peanut butter eggs).
+- Follow the instructions on the box, once the batter is prepared, pour it into the pan and cover with a layer of peanut butter cups (I used peanut butter eggs).

-- To make the cheesecake: beat the cream cheese and peanut butter together on medium speed until smooth.
+- Beat the cream cheese and peanut butter together on medium speed until smooth.
 Add the sugar, vanilla extract and continue to beat on medium speed until well combined.
 Reduce the speed to low and add the eggs one at a time, beating until combined after each addition.
 Using a spatula, scrape the bowl and mix on low for another 30 seconds.
 Pour the cheesecake filling on top of the raw brownie layer.
 Level the top with a spatula.

 - Bake for 45 minutes to one hour or until the sides of the cheesecake are set and the middle just slightly jiggles.
 Turn of the oven, open the door slightly and let the cheesecake cool inside for one hour.
 Transfer the cake to a wire cooling rack and cool at room temperature for 2 hours.

-- Melt the chocolate: Bring a medium saucepan half filled with water to a boil.
+- Bring a medium saucepan half filled with water to a boil.
 Place chocolate in a medium bowl set over the saucepan of simmering water, let it melt, stirring just a few times.
 Make sure the bowl doesn't touch the boiling water, to avoid overheating.
 Remove bowl from heat and pour the chocolate on top of the cheesecake, using a spatula distribute it evenly.
 Decorate with mini peanut butter cups and peanut M&M’s.

-- Refrigerate the cheesecake before serving for at least 4 hours or overnight, until thoroughly chilled.
+- Refrigerate the cheesecake before serving for at least 4 hours or overnight, until thoroughly chilled